Romanian Land Forces: Modernisation

 The Romanian Land Forces are undergoing a three-stage modernisation.
 In 2007, the first short-term stage was completed (reorganisation of the command structure and implementation of the voluntary military service).
 2015 marked the end of the second stage (operational integration in both NATO and the European Union).
 2025 is the set date for when the long-term stage is to be completed (full technical integration in NATO and the EU).
 The stages aim at modernising the structure of the armed forces, reducing the number of personnel, as well as acquiring newer and improved technology that is compatible with NATO standards.

-Romania abolished compulsory military service on October 23, 2006.
+Romania abolished compulsory military service on 23 October 2006.
 This came about due to a 2003 constitutional amendment which allowed the parliament to make military service optional.
 The Parliament of Romania voted to abolish conscription in October 2005, with the vote formalising one of many military modernisation and reform programmes that Romania agreed to when it joined NATO in March 2004.

 Structure

 In peacetime, the supreme commander of the Land Forces is the Minister of Defence, while in wartime, the president assumes the role of supreme commander.
 The main combat formations of Romania are the 2nd Infantry Division Getica, and the 4th Infantry Division Gemina.
 Until 2015, the Romanian Land Forces fielded a third division, namely the 1st Division Dacia.
 Before June 2008, the 1st and 4th divisions were known as the 1st Territorial Army Corps and the 4th Territorial Army Corps, and in turn they used to be known as the 1st Army and 4th Army prior to 2000.
-However, due to their personnel having been reduced considerably in order to reach compatibility with NATO standards, they were renamed and reorganized as divisions.
+However, due to their personnel having been reduced considerably to reach compatibility with NATO standards, they were renamed and reorganized as divisions.
 In 2010, the Joint HQ command was renamed as the 2nd Infantry Division Getica and received units from the 1st and 4th Infantry divisions.

 The official day of the Land Forces is celebrated each year, on 23 April.